AtmoOmen/CurrencyTracker/README.md

 # Currency Tracker

-Currency Tracker is a plugin designed to help you track the income and expenses of various in-game currencies (such as Gil, Seal, Tomestone, etc.).
-It also provides features for custom queries and exporting data files.
+Currency Tracker is a plugin designed to help you track changes of various in-game currencies (such as Gil, Seal, Tomestone, etc.).
+It also provides features for custom queries, exporting data files, and custom currencies tracker.

 ![Currency Tracker2](https://raw.githubusercontent.com/AtmoOmen/CurrencyTracker/master/Assets/img2.png)

-The plugin supports multiple languages, now supports English and Simplified Chinese.
+Now supports English and Simplified Chinese.

 The inspiration for this plugin came from Youri's FFXIVMoneyTracker ([GitHub Link](https://github.com/yschuurmans/FFXIVMoneyTracker)).
 The initial support for multiple languages and key plugin logic draws from Lharz's CurrencyAlert ([GitHub Link](https://github.com/Lharz/xiv-currency-alert)).
 Special thanks to KamiLib ([GitHub Link](https://github.com/MidoriKami/KamiLib)).